Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Introduction

-Starting from the vacuum-to-light-meson correlation functions with heavy meson interpolating current, LCSR with light-meson distribution amplitudes results for $B\to V$ form factors up to twist-4 at tree level and to twist-2 at $\mathcal{O}(\alpha_s)$ have been studied in Refs.~\cite{Ball:1997rj,Ball:1998kk,Ball:2004rg,Bharucha:2015bzk}.
-Following the analogous strategies, the QCD/SCET light-cone sum rules for $B$-meson decay form factors can be derived at leading-logarithmic accuracy in Refs.~\cite{Khodjamirian:2006st,Khodjamirian:2010vf} and next-to-leading-logarithmic accuracy in Ref.~\cite{Gao:2019lta}.
-These computations depend on the universal $B$-meson distribution amplitudes with duality assumption of lthe ight-meson channel and the narrow-width approximation for the vector mesons \cite{Khodjamirian:2023wol,Cheng:2017sfk}.
+Starting from the vacuum-to-light-meson correlation functions with heavy meson interpolating current, LCSR with light-meson distribution amplitudes has been used to study the $B\to V$ form factors up to twist-4 at tree level and to twist-2 at $\mathcal{O}(\alpha_s)$ in Refs.~\cite{Ball:1997rj,Ball:1998kk,Ball:2004rg,Bharucha:2015bzk}.
+Following the analogous strategies, the light-cone sum rules for $B\to V$ form factors with $B$-meson light-cone distribution amplitudes at tree level were constructed in Ref. \cite{Khodjamirian:2006st} and the subleading-power corrections up to twist-4 at tree level were calculated in Ref.~\cite{Gubernari:2018wyi}.
+The next-to-leading-logarithmic contribution with SCET sum rules was studied in Ref.~\cite{DeFazio:2007hw}.
+The power corrections to $B\to V$ form factors from two-particle and three-particle higher-twist $B$-meson LCDAs have been computed in Ref.~\cite{Gao:2019lta}.
+These computations rely on the universal $B$-meson distribution amplitudes with duality assumption of the light-meson channel and the narrow-width approximation for the vector mesons \cite{Khodjamirian:2023wol, Cheng:2017sfk}.
 The finite-width effects in the $B\to K^*$ form factors were investigated in Refs.~\cite{Descotes-Genon:2019bud,Descotes-Genon:2023ukb}.
-Beyond the leading power, the power corrections to $B\to V$ form factors from two-particle and three-particle higher-twist $B$-meson LCDAs have been computed in Ref.~\cite{Gao:2019lta}.
-Compared to QCD factorization, the endpoint singularity is eliminated in the LCSR approach, albeit at the cost of introducing a systematic uncertainty stemming from the assumption of quark-hadron duality above a continuum threshold $s_0$ in order to determine the lowest-lying hadronic parameters.
+Compared to QCD factorization, the LCSR approach eliminates the endpoint singularity but introduces a systematic uncertainty due to the quark-hadron duality assumption above a continuum threshold $s_0$, which is used to determine the lowest-lying hadronic parameters.